kishoregajjala/DeepRL-PRJ-Navigation/README.md

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction

 ### Action
 The agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+Four discrete actions are available, corresponding to:<br/>
 .
 0 - move forward.<br/>
 .
 1 - move backward.<br/>
 .
 2 - turn left.<br/>